Genivia/ugrep/README.md

            Glob arguments for these options should be quoted to prevent shell globbing.

-           Globbing supports gitignore syntax and the corresponding matching rules, except that a glob normally matches files but not directories.
-If a glob ends in a path separator `/', then it matches directories but not files, as if --include-dir or --exclude-dir is specified.
+           Globbing with --ignore-files supports gitignore syntax and rules.
+This is also the case for all other globbing-related options, with the exception that a glob matches filenames, not directory names.
+If a glob ends in a path separator `/', then it matches directory names, not filenames, as if --include-dir or --exclude-dir is specified.

            When a glob contains a path separator `/', the full pathname is matched.
            Otherwise the basename of a file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h.  bar/*.h matches bar/foo.h but not foo.h and not bar/bar/foo.h.
 Use a leading `./' or just `/' to force /*.h to match foo.h in the working directory but not bar/foo.h.

-           When a glob starts with a `^' or a `!' as in -g^GLOB, the match is negated.
+           When a glob starts with a `!' or a `^' as in -g^GLOB, the match is negated.
 Likewise, a `!' (but not a `^') may be used with globs in the files specified --include-from, --exclude-from, and --ignore-files to negate the glob match.
 Empty lines or lines starting with a `#' are